msrajawat298/Data-Structure-using-JS/Interview_prepration/Arcgis/ArcGIS Developer.md

-***GIS***
+***GIS (Geographic Information System)***

 - Stand for Geographic Information System.
 - Geographic means Location of any object on the earth, associated with geographic co-ordinates(Latitude/Longitude)
 - System Includes Hardware, Software and Data
 - A Geographic Information System is a system designed to capture, store, manipulate, analyse, manage and present Spatial or geographic data.
     - Query
     - Analyzing
     - Modeling
     - Mapping of data based on location.
 - GIS IN EVERYDAY LIFE
     - Mapping: - Google Maps
     - Accident Analysis and Hot Spot Analysis:- By identifying accident location and also allows better traffic management.
     - Transportation Planning:- Plan for a new road or rail route.
     - Urban planning
     - Disaster Management
     - Navigation:- Web maps
     - Natural Resources Management
     - Banking:- Planning, organizing, and decision making in the banking industry.
     - Taxation:- for managing property tax.
     - Telecom Sector and Network Services
     - Agricultural Applications:- GIS data helps create more efficient farming
     - techniques as well as analysing soil data.
     - Surveying (Such as covid, election, population etc.)
     - Dairy Industry:- for distribution, production, and identifying the location of
     - shops as well as for planning in the field of dairy farm management and
     - allows for better decision making.
     - Forecasting and predicting weather
----

 - ***Feature***
     - A Feature in GIS (Geographic Information Systems) is a single spatial object that represents a real-world entity.